plone/volto/docs/source/blocks/settings.md

         ]
       }
     },
     // A block can have elements included in ToC (Table of Contents block)
-    tocEntry: (blockData, data) => {
-    // Arguments of the function will be the data of the block
-    // which will interact with ToC and the data of ToC
+    // Arguments of the function will be the data of the block and the data of ToC
-      // If a single entry is needed, the function will return an array with the
+    tocEntries: (blockData, data) => {
+      // The function returns an array of entries each entry defined by
-      // level and the element to be placed in ToC return [level, title]
+      // the level in the tree of ToC and the title that is displayed in ToC return [
-      // If there are more entries to be displayed in Toc, the function will
-      // return an object like below:
-      return {
-        // Each nested array represents an elememnt at a specific level
-        // to be displayed in the ToC
-        entries: [[level, title], [level, title]]
-      }
+        [level, Title],
+        [level, Title]
+      ]
     },
   },
 };